leeyilin/infnote_anonymous_post/README.md

 * The server could handle HTTP GET/POST request and websocket request.

+* Notice that the client could sign and POST binary data to the server and the server could verify it.

 * mycurl.sh: a curl client for testing.

 * The additional packages are listed in requirements.txt